-Sophisticated PR Distribution tools
+Sophisticated Publishing & Distribution tools

 The integrated email distribution workflow means everything is in the same place: contact information, email campaign builder, assets that you can easily share, and campaign analytics, making the process faster and more coherent.
 No more searching for long-lost files or trying to find images on the server or in the cloud.

-- Email distribution: Good email distribution tools are key to a successful PR software.
+- Email distribution: Good email distribution tools are key to successful PR software.
 Most tools will let you create different types of emails, from press releases to newsletters, and design them elegantly.
 Your emails should be on-brand, so look for something that allows you to work on a template.
 Text-only campaigns also tend to be less engaging than campaigns that include images, releases, or videos – make sure to choose a tool that lets you embed several content formats.
 It’s also essential that you abide by international laws on privacy and data protection, and the right software will facilitate that.

-- Media lists: Unlike newswires, tailored and up-to-date media lists created through your PR software allow you to build a relationship with journalists covering your beat.
+- Media lists: Unlike newswires, tailored and up-to-date media lists created through your PR reporting software allow you to build a relationship with journalists covering your beat.
 They allow you to send finance updates to business journalists, product launch press releases to consumer journalists, and your latest recruitment drive to journalists covering local jobs.
-You'll want to look for a tool that allows you to easily run searches for journalists that are writing about you or your industry.
-Here's an example of how PR teams can search for over 900,000 media contacts by language, location, keyword, topic, and publication in PressPage.
+You’ll want to look for a tool that allows you to easily run searches for journalists that are writing about you or your industry.
+Here’s an example of how PR teams can search for over 900,000 media contacts by language, location, keyword, topic, and publication on Presspage.

 Analyzing the results of your activities